 - Affiliated districts, agencies or political subdivisions

 If you or a loved one has been injured due to the negligence, carelessness, or recklessness of another party, you may be entitled to financial redress for damages incurred.
 Compensation may be awarded for medical bills, property damage, missed work, pain, emotional distress, disfigurement and more.
-The Law Firm of Jeremy Rosenthal serves as an advocate for Colorado victims of injury.
+The car accident attorneys in Denver at the Law Firm of Jeremy Rosenthal serves as an advocate for Colorado victims of injury.
 Contact the office today at (303) 825-2223 for a complimentary consultation.